rlamrlamrlam/2023-epa/README.md

 # 2023 EPA Openscapes Champions Cohort

 Welcome to the 2023 EPA Openscapes Champions Cohort!
 This is a Cohort for the U.S Environmental Protection Agency, Center for Environmental Measurement and Modeling (CEMM).
+Learn more about [Openscapes](https://openscapes.org/) and the [EPA CEMM](https://www.epa.gov/aboutepa/about-center-environmental-measurement-and-modeling-cemm).

 <img align="right" src="horst-champions-trailhead.png" width="450">